phoenix-rtos/phoenix-rtos-doc/coding.md

      * %LICENSE%
      */

 Main label blocks are separated with empty line.
 The first label block informs that file is the part of Phoenix-RTOS operating system.
 In next block the information about the operating system module is provided.
 In this example, the file belongs to operating system kernel.
 Third label block describes the file functionality.
 In presented example label, the file implements `pmap` interface - the hardware dependent part of memory management subsystem for managing the MMU or MPU (part of HAL).
 Fourth label block presents copyright notices and authors of the file.
 Newest copyrights are located on the top.
-Copyrights are associated with dates informing about the development periods separated with comas.
+Copyrights are associated with dates informing about the development periods separated with commas.
 In the example label the file was developed in years 2014-2015 and in the earlier period of 2005-2006.
 Presented file has three authors sorted according to the importance of their contribution.
 All names are presented.
 Next block contains the information that file belongs to the operating system project.
 The %LICENSE% macro is used to inject the license conditions.

 Labels in each file should be constructed according to presented rules.
 Modification of these rules is not allowed.

 ## Indentation

 Code indentation is based on tabulator.
-It is not allowed to make indentation with space character.
+It is not allowed to make an indentation with space character.
 The source code used for development tests (e.g. printf debug) should be entered without indentation.
 The following code presents correctly formatted code with one line (`lib_printf`) entered for debug purposes.
 The inserted line should be removed in the final code.

 >
     int main(void)